-- Allow return traffic from established TCP connections - · From the server to the Internet allow traffic with - protocol TCP, destination port 22 (communications with Mitel AMC) - protocol UDP, destination port 53 (and return traffic) (DNS) - From anywhere to the server allow traffic with - protocol UDP, destination port range 20000 to 30999 for Teleworker Network Analyzer, TFTP, voice and video - From the server to anywhere allow traffic with - protocol UDP, destination port >= 1024 (RTP)
+- Allow return traffic from established TCP connections - From the server to the Internet allow traffic with - protocol TCP, destination port 22 (communications with Mitel AMC or SLS) - protocol UDP, destination port 53 (and return traffic) (DNS) - protocol TCP, destination port 443 to swdlgw.mitel.com (communications with Mitel Software Download Center) - protocol TCP, destination port 443 to swdl.mitel.com (communications with Akamai for content delivery/blades) - · From anywhere to the server allow traffic with - protocol UDP, destination port range 20000 to 30999 for Teleworker Network Analyzer, TFTP, voice and video - · From the server to anywhere allow traffic with - protocol UDP, destination port >= 1024 (RTP)

-Note: This list is not exhaustive.
+NOTE: This list is not exhaustive.
 Refer to the sections on individual services for the required ports and protocols of each.
 A more comprehensive set of firewall rules is given in Appendix A.

-4 Remote Phone Access
+Remote Phone Access